omar55221/CardiovascularPINNs/README.md

 These files contain feed-forward neural networks with different activation functions.
 ### SirenResNetNN.py
 This file contains the coding for feed-forward neural networks with sinusoidal activation functions and skip connections.

+## JobScript.sh
+This file submits a job for running the code on Mist (Compute Canada)